hyperlendx/core-config-engine/README.md

 `npx hardhat test`

-In case of `TypeError: Cannot read properties of undefined (reading 'map')` error, try running the tests again, this might happen if external contracts are not compiled yet.
+In case of `TypeError: Cannot read properties of undefined (reading 'map')` error, try running the tests again.
 If that doesn't fix it, delete `artifacts/` folder and try again.